Retail Risk Assessment & Management Guide

 Hypermarkets, superstores and wholesalers employ a lot of people to service their customers and keep the shelves well-stocked at all times.
 In the vast spaces of these buildings and converted warehouses, it’s, perhaps surprisingly, very easy for employees to be working in isolation from other members of staff.

-Let’s imagine that a delivery needs to be put onto the shop floor.
+Let’s imagine that a delivery needs to be put on the shop floor.
 One member of staff on that delivery is given a section to work on which is away from everyone else.
 What happens if they slip and seriously hurt themselves, or have a medical episode during this time?

 Even though there are lots of people in a building, it is still possible for someone to be working alone.
 In the example above, it would be difficult for that worker to receive help quickly if they become injured.
 Similarly, they could be unconscious, and therefore unable to call for assistance.
 These are risks that retail employers in large stores need to consider when completing their risk assessments.